networkpaul/json-route-app/README.md

 # Flask JSON APP

+Notice: This does not server a real purpose in my opinion.
+I wanted to learn how to use Flask and Docker and how to publish a docker image on Github Container Registry.

+Feel free to contribute to this project if you think this can be useful for someone else.

-This repository provides a Flask application for interacting with JSON data through a web interface.
+> This repository provides a Flask application for interacting with JSON data through a web interface.

 ## Getting Started